usmqe/usmqe-tests/docs/test_configuration.rst

 * *USM QE config file* is expected to contain actual configuration.
 See an example in `conf/example_usm.ini`_, while the actual path of this file is configured in ``usm_config`` option in main ``pytest.ini`` file.
-Any option specified there overrieds the default from main ``pytest.ini``.
+Any option specified there overrides the default from main ``pytest.ini``.
 This is the file one is supposed to create and change as needed.
 You need to provide all important config values in this file to be able to run the tests.

 * Ansible *host inventory file* (see an example in ``conf/example.hosts``), which is used both by ansible and by USM QE inventory module to organize machines into groups by it's role in test cluster.
-Actuall path of this file is configured in ``usm_host_config`` option in main ``pytest.ini`` file.
+Actual path of this file is configured in ``usm_host_config`` option in main ``pytest.ini`` file.

 * Moreover ad hoc reconfiguration of any USM QE option is possible via pytest